Membership Benefits

 • Possess proof of completion of courses in Clean Needle Techniques when not included in curriculum of their educational institution and shown on transcript

-• As a minimum requirement, possess a diploma of acupuncture from a program at least equivalent 1900 hours full time study including a minimum of 500 hours of clinical experience, and the program and the college has to be approved by the regulated provinces of Canada, or a provincial Department of Education, or the National Certification Commission for Acupuncture and Oriental Medicine (NCCAOM) in the United States, or a graduate of a full time University of TCM in China
+• As a minimum requirement, possess a diploma of acupuncture from a program at least equivalent 1900 hours full time study.
+Including a minimum of 500 hours of clinical experience, the program and the college has to be approved by the regulated provinces of Canada, or a provincial Department of Education, or the National Certification Commission for Acupuncture and Oriental Medicine (NCCAOM) in the United States, or a graduate of a full time University of TCM in China.

 CEU Requirements

-CMAAC and NS-CMAAC require 15 mandatory hours of CEUs, every year, to renew membership, however, we expect that each member aims to set the standard higher by striving to complete an additional 15 hours in of study per annual year.
+CMAAC and NS-CMAAC require 15 mandatory hours of CEUs, every year, to renew membership.
+We expect that each member aims to set the standard higher by striving to complete an additional 15 hours in of study per annual year.

 1. Formal Education